-&lt;sup>1 For Batch Apex, method executions include executions of the start, execute, and finish methods.
+1 For Batch Apex, method executions include executions of the start, execute, and finish methods.
 This limit is for your entire org and is shared with all asynchronous Apex: Batch Apex, Queueable Apex, scheduled Apex, and future methods.
 The license types that count toward this limit include full Salesforce and Salesforce Platform user licenses, App Subscription user licenses, Chatter Only users, Identity users, and Company Communities users.

-&lt;sup>2 If more transactions are started while the 10 long-running transactions are still running, they're denied.
+2 If more transactions are started while the default number of long-running transactions are still running, they're denied.
 HTTP callout processing time isn't included when calculating this limit.

-&lt;sup>3 When batch jobs are submitted, they're held in the flex queue before the system queues them for processing.
+3 When batch jobs are submitted, they're held in the flex queue before the system queues them for processing.

-&lt;sup>4 Batch jobs that haven't started yet remain in the queue until they're started.
+4 Batch jobs that haven't started yet remain in the queue until they're started.
 If more than one job is running, this limit doesn't cause any batch job to fail.execute methods of batch Apex jobs still run in parallel.

-&lt;sup>5 This limit applies to tests running asynchronously.
+5 This limit applies to tests running asynchronously.
 This group of tests includes tests started through the Salesforce user interface including the Developer Console or by inserting ApexTestQueueItem objects using SOAP API.

-&lt;sup>6 To check how many asynchronous Apex executions are available, make a request to REST API limits resource or use Apex methods OrgLimits.getAll() or OrgLimits.getMap().
+6 To check how many asynchronous Apex executions are available, make a request to REST API limits resource or use Apex methods OrgLimits.getAll() or OrgLimits.getMap().
 See List Organization Limits in the REST API Developer Guide and OrgLimits Class in the Apex Reference Guide.